particle-iot/docs/src/content/reference/developer-tools/programming-devices.md

 ---
-title: Installing specific Device OS versions
+title: Programming devices
 layout: commonTwo.hbs
 columns: two
 ---

 # {{title}}

-This document includes tips for installing a specific version of Device OS, typically during manufacturing.
+This document includes tips for installing a specific version of Device OS, typically during manufacturing, but can also be used for developer devices and testing.

 There are a number of components that may need to be upgraded on a device, in addition to user firmware: